Munich, February 22nd, 2019

-Munich, February 22nd 2019 – For the 18th time the Bernhard Wicki Memorial Fund will be honoring the work of outstanding film makers.
+For the 18th time the Bernhard Wicki Memorial Fund will be honoring the work of outstanding film makers.
 The prize is awarded to German and international films that stand out both in terms of their artistic vision and the human and political dimension they convey.
 Roundabout 50 symbolic bridge piers have been awarded since 2002.
-The first winner to receive one of these unique sculptures on June 25th 2019 has just been announced: director Michael Bully Herbig will receive The German Peace Award for Film -The Bridge for his spellbinding thriller BALLOON.
-BALLOON tells the true story of families Strelzyk and Wetzel who dared to escape from East Germany in a handmade hot air balloon in 1979.
+The first winner to receive one of these unique sculptures on June 25th 2019 has just been announced: director Michael Bully Herbig will receive The German Peace Award for Film -The Bridge for his spellbinding thriller Balloon.
+Balloon tells the true story of families Strelzyk and Wetzel who dared to escape from East Germany in a handmade hot air balloon in 1979.
 One of the most spectacular flights of East German history..

 Michael Bully Herbig is known as one of Germany´s most successfull directors, writers, producers and actors.
-He ventured on totally new terrain with his first “serious” movie, and with BALLOON he delivered a breathtaking thriller full of suspense and tension.
+After mostly working on comedies, he ventured on new terrain with his first “serious” movie, and with Balloon he delivered a breathtaking thriller full of suspense and tension.
 Herbig himself says: ” We are telling the story of courageous people who wanted freedom and sincerely believed in their goal.
-That´s what makes their story, which simultaneously is a part of our Geman-German history, so fascinating.”
+That´s what makes their story, which simultaneously is a part of our German-German history, so fascinating.”

 Herbig shows a differentiated view of Thuringia in the late 70s, and the production design is far away from the usual bleak uniform grey.
-At the same time the director lets you experience the constant threat and strain in this state.
-Large parts of the story are told from the children´s point of view, that adds an additional emotional depth.
+At the same time the director lets the audience experience the constant threat and strain in this state.
+Large parts of the story are told from the children´s point of view, which adds an additional emotional depth.